nikbearbrown/INFO-7375-Computational-Skepticism-and-AI/Modules/Module_3/Aashish_Chaple/README.md

 - Created a jupyter notebook for AI Bias case studies
 - Created a script and a video for the same
 - Created detailed youtube captions for all the 5 videos
+- Created a jupyter notebook for Integration with Botspeak framework

 # Module 3: Bias Detection in AI Systems